-- A. Public school students seeking enrollment into a full-time virtual education option must register with the Director of Student Services at the OBSB Office and meet all of the admission requirements as outlined in the grade- appropriate section of this document.
-The District must provide parents/guardians with timely written notification of a least one (1) open enrollment period for full-time students that consists of 90 days or more and ends 30 days before the first day of the school year.
-The VIP written notification will be distributed annually during the prior school year's third grading period to notify parents prior to the open enrollment period. - B. Non-public school students and home education students seeking enrollment into a part-time virtual education option must register with the Director of Student Services at the OCSB Office and meet all of the admission requirements as outlined in the grade-appropriate section of this document.

-C. OVIP Full-Time Enrollment Windows and Requirements

-- 1. Full-time enrollment in OVIP for semester 1 will be open annually for at least 90 days ending 30 days before the first day of the school year as required by FloridaStatutes 1002.45 and then continuing September 15. - 2.
-Full-time enrollment in OVIP for semester 2 will be open on a space-available basis beginning the Monday after Thanksgiving until January 15..3.
-The enrollment period restriction may be waived for good cause (such as medical documentation, family hardship, and transfer from another virtual school) by the principal of OVIP - 3.
-Any student entering OVIP with a prior year FSA English Language Arts or FSA/EOC Math score of Level 1 or Level 2, or with no score for the prior year, will be required to participate in an additional academic screening and may, at the discretion of the OVIP principal, be required to sign a contract as a condition of enrollment committing to progress monitoring through the OVIP office.
+- A. Public school students seeking enrollment into a full-time virtual education option must register with the Director of Student Services at the OBSB Office and meet all of the admission requirements.
+To qualify for enrollment, a student must maintain satisfactory attendance as measured by course pacing and/or the district attendance policy, not have been retained in the previous school year, and earn a Level 3 or higher for scores on FSA English Language Arts and/or FSA/EOC Mathematics and Science (at or above grade level on district assessment or equivalent exam for grades K-2). - B. The District must provide parents/guardians with timely written notification of at least one (1) open enrollment period for full-time students that consists of 90 days or more and ends 30 days before the first day of the school year.
+The VIP written notification will be distributed annually during the prior school year's third grading period to notify parents prior to the open enrollment period. - C. Non-public school students and home education students seeking enrollment into a part-time virtual education option must register with the Director of Student Services at the OCSB Office and meet all of the admission requirements.
+To qualify for enrollment, a student must maintain satisfactory attendance as measured by course pacing and/or the district attendance policy, not have been retained in the previous school year, and earn a Level 3 or higher for scores on FSA English Language Arts and/or FSA/EOC Mathematics and Science (at or above grade level on district assessment or equivalent exam for grades K-2). - D. OVS Full-Time Enrollment Windows and Requirements - Full-time enrollment in OVS for semester 1 will be open annually for at least 90 days ending 30 days before the first day of the school year as required by Florida Statutes1002.45 and then continuing September 15. - 2.
+Full-time enrollment in OVS for semester 2 will be open on a space-available basis beginning the Monday after Thanksgiving until January 15..3.
+The enrollment period restriction may be waived for good cause (such as medical documentation, family hardship, and transfer from another virtual school) by the principal of OVS - 3.
+Any student entering OVS with a prior year FSA English Language Arts or FSA/EOC Math score of Level 1 or Level 2, or with no score for the prior year, will be required to participate in an additional academic screening and may, at the discretion of the OVS principal, be required to sign a contract as a condition of enrollment committing to progress monitoring through the OVS office.
 Failure to meet the provisions of this contract will result in return to zoned school at semester or end of school year as appropriate.

-D. Completion Restrictions
+E. Completion Restrictions

-.Students have until the end date, July 15 of Survey 4 to complete a MyDistrict Virtual School course if they were enrolled and working in the course during either Survey 2 or 3.
+Students have until the end date, July 15 of Survey 4 to complete a OVS course if they were enrolled and working in the course during either Survey 2 or 3.

-Students that begin a MyDistrict Virtual School course after Survey 3 must finish the segment of the course by the last day of school.
+Students that begin an OVS course after Survey 3 must finish the segment of the course by the last day of school.